COVID Vaccine Testing and Approval

 The Traditional Vaccine Testing Process

-Testing vaccines is a complex process.
-There are many layers of study and review that need to take place before a vaccine can be administered to a member of the general public.
+The testing of vaccines is a complex process.
+There are many layers of study and review that need to take place before a vaccine can be made available to the general public.

 This process usually takes several years.
-In contrast, new technology allowed the genetic makeup of novel coronavirus to be shared with researchers worldwide just a few weeks after the first case of COVID-19.
+In contrast, new technology allowed the genetic makeup of COVID-19 to be shared with researchers worldwide just a few weeks after the first case of the virus.

 Once scientists select the type of vaccine that looks the most promising, the vaccine is then created in the lab.

 If enough research supports a vaccine candidate, it can then be tested using clinical trials involving people.
-These clinical trials, which have three phases, are tightly regulated by the Food and Drug Administration (FDA).
+These clinical trials, done in three phases, are tightly regulated by the FDA.

 Phase 1 Clinical Trial